-Because no veteran should have to fight for a job at home after they fight for our nation overseas, Los Angeles lawyer, Sean Erenstoft launched a veterans’ job bank and recruiting service through his previously established LA-VETS.com effort.
+Because no veteran should have to fight for a job at home after they fight for our nation overseas, Los Angeles civil rights advocate, Sean Erenstoft launched a veterans’ job bank and recruiting service through his previously established LA-VETS.com effort.

 LA-VETS was established in 2011 to provide vets with easy access to VA benefits.
 Prior to Erenstoft’s effort, the comprehensive platform offered to vets was found on the government’s online website.
 However, the VA site remains highly criticized for being difficult to navigate and seemingly impervious to its intended users.